nodejs/security-wg/processes/third_party_vuln_process.md

 Members of this team are required to follow the same NDA and privacy measures as the [Node.js Security Team](https://github.com/nodejs/security-wg/blob/master/processes/security_team_members.md).

+# Use of CVEs and reference

+Every vulnerability disclosed by the triage team through HackerOne must be assigned a CVE number.

+Vulnerabilities disclosed to this repository without going through triage do not need to be assigned a CVE number.

+# Members

 Members of the security teams should indicate that they accept the privacy policies by PRing their acceptance to this file: